Little Bird

 bloody whiskers white.

-I crushed the empty can, felt the ache in my gut, same old decay.
-Hell, I’ve been that bird plenty, snatched out of whatever half-assed sky I thought was mine.
-Difference is nobody’s coming to chew my neck clean.
+hell, I’ve been that bird plenty — snatched out of whatever half-arsed sky I thought was mine. the difference is nobody’s coming to chew my neck clean.